Albrtito/ObsidianNotes/02 - Atomic/1727428451 - Definition - TCP.md

 	+ security
 	+ minimum throguhput
 + Requires for the server and the client to **set up the connection** (==Three-way handshake)==
 ## Properties:

 + The TCP protocol must control the flow of data so that there are less packages being sent but sent constantly.
 This is because **for each package a frame will be created**.
-This frame i
+This frame has some size.
+	+ This tradeof is solved by only allowing one **small package in flight**, the rest of packages in the window must be bigger than the minimun stablished size.

++ **Bi-Directional flow of data**: The data will be composed of two unidirectional flows.
+Meaning both hosts can **act as both reciever and sender**

++
 ***